michaelWagner/foodiegram/README.md

 [Details][phase-one]

 ### Phase 2: Viewing Feeds and Posts (~2 days)
 I will add API routes to serve feed and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
+I'll start by adding a `feed` route that uses the `current_user`'s `followings` association to serve a list of posts ordered chronologically.
 On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
 Ultimately, this will be the page users see after logging in.

 [Details][phase-two]